-All faculty and staff are notified of this policy and, by signing an acknowledgement, they have read and accept the Campbell University Faculty Handbook and Personnel Manual, they are attesting to agreement with abiding by this policy.
+All faculty and staff are notified of the FERPA policy and, must sign an acknowledgement they have read and accept the CUSOM Faculty or Staff Handbook, and in doing so, attest to their agreement to abide by this policy.
+Compliance is further confirmed through assessment.